Five important things I learnt starting a small business

 1) Every detail is your decision

-Going from being a consumer to a designer is a big jump.
+Going from being a consumer to a company for consumers is a big jump.
 As a consumer, the choice is limited to a few things other people have made.
 As a designer, you are only limited by what is physically and financially possible.
 The range of design decisions you have to make to narrow down *everything possible* to your one design is overwhelming at first and then you begin to function on the correct level, understanding every decision made and how it impacts the whole.

 Every angle, every material - including the thread colour and material - needs to be considered and chosen on a RiutBag.
 My tip is this: have good reasons for every decision you take and don't say "oh, it doesn't matter".
 This way, if something goes wrong you can understand why it went wrong, you can update your thinking and make a better decision next time.

 2) Be ready to learn every day

 I knew my first startup years would involve a steep learning curve.
 In fact, I forgot there would ever be another time after that!
 However, coming into your second year, you might begin to think: I know what I'm doing!
 Perhaps you do.
 But that's the moment when it's time to start challenging yourself again.

 Experience is great but feeling comfortable because things are getting easy isn't the right place to be, in my view.
 Think long term and think big, weird and wonderful for your customers and the future.
 Here's a snippet of a great interview with David Bowie talking about putting yourself in a position where you can make exciting things.